uwa-channels/uwa-channels.github.io/content/channels/blue.md

 * Parameters:
   * Sampling rate in delay: 2R
-  * Total delay coverage: up to 20 ms
+  * Total delay coverage: up to 25 ms
   * Sampling rate in time: R/100 for the channel response, 2R for the phase/delay
-  * Total time coverage: .
+  * Total time coverage: 1 minute.

   <!-- * Maximum frequency of a baseband signal passing through the channel: not to exceed 4.89 kHz. -->